etix/mirrorbits/README.md

 Mirrorbits
 ===========

-Mirrorbits is a geographic download redirector written in [Go](www.golang.org) for distributing files across a set of mirrors.
+Mirrorbits is a geographic download redirector written in [Go](www.golang.org) for distributing files efficiently across a set of mirrors.

 ![mirrorbits_screenshot](https://cloud.githubusercontent.com/assets/38853/3501038/a61daefe-0611-11e4-92ac-db79a3c09e8a.png)

-# Main Features
+## Main Features

 * Automatic synchronization over **rsync** or **FTP**
 * Response can be either JSON or HTTP redirect